OVERVIEW

 DEVELOPMENT

-Epcoritamab* FDA approval timeline9
+Epcoritamab* FDA approval timeline4

-• May 2023 (accelerated approval): For the treatment of adult patients with relapsed or refractory diffuse large B-cell lymphoma (DLBCL), not otherwise specified (NOS), including DLBCL arising from indolent lymphoma, and high grade B-cell lymphoma (HGBL) after 2 or more lines of systemic therapy.
+• May 2023 (accelerated approval): For the treatment of adult patients with relapsed or refractory diffuse large B-cell lymphoma (DLBCL), not otherwise specified (NOS), including DLBCL arising from indolent lymphoma, and high grade B-cell lymphoma (HGBL) after two or more lines of systemic therapy.

 This indication is approved under accelerated approval based on response rate and durability of response.
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in a confirmatory trial(s).